burntmuffins/dotfiles/README.md

 `Alt` `Right click` AND drag  =  resize the current window <br>

 ## Notes
-Keep in mind that the fonts **might** look different on your system because my fonts are very borked.
+~~Keep in mind that the fonts **might** look different on your system because my fonts are very borked.~~ You must disable fonts antialiasing and maybe enable full hints in your fontconfig config to get the fonts to look like mine.